dportik/SSDi-Calculator/README.md

 ### 4. Example Data Set <a name="EDS"></a>

 There is an example data set provided in the [example-data](https://github.com/dportik/SSDi-Calculator/tree/master/example-data) folder.
 The dataset is provided in tab-delimited format, and in CSV format.
 You can run **SSDi-Calculator** on these test files to ensure everything is working properly.
 The outputs from these datasets are provided in the [example-results](https://github.com/dportik/SSDi-Calculator/tree/master/example-results) folder.

+## License

+GNU Lesser General Public License v3.0

+## Contact

+SSDi-Calculator is written and maintained by Daniel Portik (daniel.portik@gmail.com).
+If you have any questions or issues, please open a topic on the `Issues` section on this github page.